London18/team-3/App/JuliasHouse/backend/README.md

-# This folder contains the scripts to connect the front end with the database
+## This folder contains the scripts to connect the front end with the database

-## What is happening?
+### What is happening?

-### Client side
+#### Client side

-Front end HTML calls functions in fetch.js
+* Front end HTML calls functions in fetch.js/fetchAppointment.js

-fetch.js uses fetch to create http call
+* fetch.js uses fetch to create http call

-http call is made to rest API
+* http call is made to rest API

-### Server side
+#### Server side

-http call is picked up by rest API (index.js)
+* http call is picked up by rest API

-index.js processes http call
+* rest API processes http call

-Mongoose is then used to talk to the MongoDB
+* Mongoose is then used to talk to the MongoDB

-## How can I run it?
+### How can I run it?

 Run this first

 ```
-$ node index.js
+$ node restAPI.js
 ```
-This should start listening to a server
+This should start listening to a server and initialises the database

-Now run this in a separate terminal window
+Now run the following in a separate terminal window

 ```
 $ node fetch.js
 ```

-You might also need to run
+You might also need to run this if fetch isn't working properly

 ```
 npm i node-fetch --save